 The XE has always had an ace up its sleeve.
 Jaguar spared no expense developing its chassis, from its aluminium-intensive architecture to the complex rear suspension.

 Nothing has changed in the facelift.
-The XE is still an absolute honey.
+The Jaguar XE is still an absolute honey.

 Motoring writers love to wax lyrical about balanced rear-wheel drive sports sedans, the sort BMW used to make.
 A comparison with the Alfa Romeo Giulia is required to confirm, but it wouldn’t be a stretch to say the XE is the driver’s choice in the mid-sized sedan world.

 That’s not to say it’s a sports sedan first, commuter second.
 The ride is well-judged in town, isolating the driver from both big and small imperfections.
 Body control is tight, so it doesn’t wobble around over speed bumps, and roll is well contained.